-Share Your Rare, hopes to give the rare genetic condition community an opportunity to have their voices heard in society.
+Share Your Rare, hoped to give the rare genetic condition community an opportunity to have their voices heard in society.

-We're asking people with lived experience of rare genetic conditions to share their stories and we've been covering themes such as:
+We asked people with lived experience of rare genetic conditions to share their stories and we covered themes such as:

 - mental health in genetic conditions

 - the experiences of people with genetic conditions during the COVID-19 pandemic

 Open to people living with a rare genetic condition, or researchers and health professionals with an interest in the area, we asked them to share their experiences through poetry and art.

 Our goal was to find creative ways for people to express their relationship with rare genetic conditions from different perspectives.

 We came up with two fun and interesting ways to tell your story.

 - Writing - using our build-a-poem technique